mwilliams-sfo/rxjs-worker-pool/NOTES.md

 separately acquire a worker and then dispatch to it appears to introduce a scheduling point that is necessary to allow other values through.
 If I put these operations within an enclosing concatMap, the input is blocked.

+## Flow control (backpressure)

+When I added logging during further investigations, I noticed that the worker acquisition does not prevent the input from generating arbitrarily many values as I had assumed that it did.
+This makes the pool unsuitable for the type of application I originally had in mind, which would dispatch of thousands of values corresponding to pixels in a canvas.
+The processor should be able to control the input flow.

+ReactiveX specifies flow control (called backpressure) as an optional feature.
+RxJS supported it in version 4 but does not in the latest version.
+However, I can implement it myself by passing a signaling function along with the input.
+When the processor acquires a worker for the most recent input value, it can call the signalling function to request another value, which when delivered will trigger another worker acquisition.
+This way the input rate is limited by worker availability.